montie-tech/montie-tech/README.md

 - 👋 Hi, I’m @montie-tech
-- 👀 I’m interested in creating a school system
+- 👀 I’m interested in creating websites like  school system, hospital system and many more websites.
 - 🌱 I’m currently learning programming languages like html,css,python and javascript
 - 💞️ I’m looking to collaborate on creating a school system
 - 📫 How to reach me inbox me or contact me on whatsapp +254722384628